sheldonaj/blackjack/README.md

 The overall design is:
 Angular client front-end, that call REST api endpoints.
-- There are three main front-end views:  landing page (new game), the main in progress game view, the game statistics page.
+- There are three main front-end views:  landing page (new game), the main in progress game view, the game statistics page. /modules/blackjack/client/views
+- The view models that the view bind to: /modules/blackjack/client/controllers
+- The services that perform any front-end logic, and handle the REST api calls: /modules/blackjack/client/services

 Express/Node back-end.
-- Routes that map the REST api to the correct logic methods and response.
+- Routes that map the REST api to the correct logic methods and response. /modules/blackjack/server/routes
-- Logic layer that handle the actions, and data state changes.
+- Logic layer that handle the actions, and data state changes. /modules/blackjack/server/controllers
-- The game's state itself is persisted in a Mongo Db under an unique Id.
+- The game's state itself is persisted in a Mongo Db under an unique Id. /modules/blackjack/server/models
-- Db layer that isolates all db queries from the game logic layer.
+- Db layer that isolates all db queries from the game logic layer. /modules/blackjack/server/repository

 Mongodb.
 - Two collections are stored: